top of page

 For people who stutter (PWS), finding a community that understands their experiences can be life-changing.
-The National Stuttering Association (NSA) offers a network of support groups known as Chapters that provide a space for encouragement, shared experiences, and personal growth.
-These groups not only empower individuals, but also foster a sense of belonging that can have a lasting impact on their confidence and self-acceptance.
+The National Stuttering Association (NSA) offers a network of support groups known as Chapters.
+These groups provide a space for encouragement, shared experiences, and personal growth.
+They not only empower individuals, but also foster a sense of belonging that has a lasting impact on confidence and self-acceptance.

-In this blog, we share testimonials from individuals who have benefited from NSA Chapters, explore why these groups matter, and provide insights on how to get involved.
+In this blog, we will share testimonials from individuals who have benefited from NSA Chapters.
+We'll explore why these groups matter and provide insights on how to get involved.
 Whether you stutter or want to support someone who does, the power of connection is undeniable.

 Why NSA Support Matters